 Back to Top

-SteepleJAC Athletics Elite Pair With The PGA Pros Tournaments
+SteepleJAC Athletics Pair With The PGA Pros Tournaments

-- Members receive Player's Personal Performane score (PPP) which is an indication of how the player performed in a round on one or multiple golf courses around the world.
+- Members receive Player's Personal Performance score (PPP) which is an indication of how the player performed in a round on one or various golf courses around the world.

-- General international "Scoreboard" posts PPP scores for general standings on an international basis.
+- General international "Leaderboard" posts PPP scores for general standings on an international basis.

 SteepleJAC Athletics Pair With The Pros Tournament System

-- Registration for SteepleJAC Athletics Pair With The Pros Tournaments (PWTP) are on a per tournament basis AND IS $20.00/Tournament.
+- Registration for SteepleJAC Athletics Pair With The Pros (PWTP) Tournaments are on a per tournament basis AND Tournament Fees apply.

-- Players PPP is further applie in the calculation system to provide a Player's Personal Performance Net Score (PPPN) which, when used in a tournament, provides a Player's Personal Performance Tournament Score (PPPT) .
+- Players PPP is further applied in a distinctly different calculation system to provide a Player's Personal Performance Net Score (PPPN) which, when used in a tournament, provides a Player's Personal Performance Tournament Score (PPPT) .